Transformers: The Last Knight: Accolades

 Transformers: The Last Knight led the 38th Golden Raspberry Awards season with 10 nominations (including The Razzie Nominee So Rotten You Loved It, Worst Picture, Worst Director, Worst Screen Combo, and Worst Screenplay) but did not win in any category, setting the record for most Razzie nominations without a win.
+It was nominated for Choice Action Movie, Choice Summer Movie, Choice Summer Movie Actor, and Choice Summer Movie Actress at the 2017 Teen Choice Awards.
+The film received nominations for Best Summer 2017 Blockbuster Trailer, Best Summer 2017 Blockbuster TV Spot (for a Feature Film), and Best TrailerByte for a Feature Film at the 2017 Golden Trailer Awards.
+At the Golden Reel Awards 2017, The Last Knight was nominated for Outstanding Achievement in Sound Editing – Feature Underscore.

 Future

-Possible sequel

-Akiva Goldsman was tasked with developing a multi-part sequel storyline, along with prequels and spin-off films.
-A "brain trust" was commissioned to guide the productions of these stories, including Goldsman, Michael Bay, and producers Steven Spielberg and Lorenzo di Bonaventura.
-The team of writers who were hired included: Robert Kirkman, Art Marcum, Matt Holloway, Zak Penn, Jeff Pinkner, Andrew Barrer, Gabriel Ferrari, Christina Hodson, Lindsey Beer, Ken Nolan, Geneva Robertson-Dworet, and Steven DeKnight.
-Goldsman described the writer's room collaboration process, as a way to map out stories that can be further developed by the projects that are green-lit by the brain trust; stating: "...if one of the writers discovers an affinity for [a particular story], they can drive forward on treatments that will have been fleshed out by the whole room."
-Barrer and Ferrari were hired and assigned to co-write a film that would explore the origins of Cybertron, with a working title of Transformers One.
+Sequel

-Before the release of The Last Knight, Michael Bay said it would be his last film as director in the franchise but expressed interest in remaining as a producer should they wish to continue the series with another director.
-Bay confirmed in April 2017 that out of the writer's room, at least 14 stories had been completed for potential future Transformers films.
-Following the negative reception and disappointing box office performance of The Last Knight, the future of the series was uncertain.
+Akiva Goldsman was tasked with developing a multi-part sequel storyline, prequels, and spin-off films.
+Andrew Barrer and Gabriel Ferrari were hired to co-write a film that would explore the origins of Cybertron, with a working title of Transformers One.
+Before the release of The Last Knight, Michael Bay said it would be his last film as director in the franchise but expressed interest in remaining as a producer to continue the series with another director.
+Following the critical and commercial failure of The Last Knight, the series' future was uncertain.
 By August 2017, Akiva Goldsman revealed he was no longer leading the writer's room and had left the franchise.
-In February 2018, the film was removed from the studio's release schedule.
-In March 2019, di Bonaventura announced that sequels to both the solo film and The Last Knight were in development: "One is the latest in the main family series following Transformers: The Last Knight and the other is a sequel to Bumblebee".
-The producer later said that the follow-up to The Last Knight would not be a sequel.
-In May 2020, Paramount scheduled a release date of June 24, 2022 for the next live-action Transformers film, which was later revealed to be the sequel to Bumblebee.
-In an interview in September 2021, when asked about the possibility of a film taking place after The Last Knight, Josh Duhamel had expressed interest in reprising his role as Colonel William Lennox.
+Producer Lorenzo Di Bonaventura later said that the follow-up to The Last Knight would not be a sequel.
+In an interview in September 2021, when asked about the possibility of a sequel to The Last Knight, Josh Duhamel had expressed interest in reprising his role as Colonel William Lennox.
+In June 2025, it was announced that Bay was attached to direct a new Transformers film based on an idea he had pitched to the studio, with Jordan VanDina writing the screenplay.